JoshuaH-sudo/turfcoach-assighment/README.md

 ## Setup
 ### Prerequisites:
 Have yarn and docker installed on your machine.
-This application was designed to mainly be run on a linux, WSL or equivalent OS/System
+This application was designed to mainly be run on a Linux, WSL or equivalent OS/System

-### Run locally from repo
+### Run outside of Docker
 - Clone repo
-- Have a instance of mongo running.
+- Have an instance of mongo running.
 - Install dependencies: `yarn install`
 - Build app:
   - Development version run `yarn dev_build`